Our products

 Which fish has the most omega-3?

-Mackerel is the fish with the highest omega-3 content, with about 2,600 mg of EPA+DHA per 100 g.
+Mackerel has the highest omega-3 content, with about 2,600 mg of EPA+DHA per 100g.
 It is followed by Atlantic salmon (2,200 mg), sardines (1,800 mg), herring (1,700 mg), and anchovies (1,500 mg).
 All are oily fish.

 How many times a week should you eat fish to get enough omega-3?

 The general recommendation is to consume oily fish (sardines, salmon, mackerel, anchovies) 2-3 times a week.
-This provides between 250 and 500 mg daily of EPA+DHA, the recommended amount for the general population according to organizations like the EFSA and WHO.
+This provides between 250 and 500 mg daily of EPA+DHA, the recommended amount for the general population according to organizations like EFSA and WHO.

-Does canned fish retain omega-3?
+Do canned fish retain omega-3?

 No. Fish provides EPA and DHA, the omega-3s with proven benefits.
-Flax and chia seeds provide ALA, a precursor that the body converts into EPA and DHA with very low efficiency (only 5-10%).
+Flax and chia seeds provide ALA, a precursor that the body converts to EPA and DHA with very low efficiency (only 5-10%).
 For real omega-3 benefits, fish is clearly superior.

 Do I need to take omega-3 supplements if I eat fish?